On deviation probabilities in non-parametric regression with heavy-tailed noise: Nearest neighbors estimation

 Combining~\eqref{eq:variance-nearest-neighbors} and~\eqref{eq:bias-nearest-neighbors}, and applying Lemma~\ref{lem:bias-variance} with

 we see that, for all $x\in S$,

 which entails, by Lemma~\ref{lem:binomial}, that

-We first propose to illustrate this result on two specific examples of nearest neighbors rules: the uniform $k$-nearest neighbors estimate (Section \ref{zdpzdjp}) and the bagged 1-nearest neighbor estimate (Section \ref{azichj}).
-As we will see, both satisfy the concentration inequality \eqref{eq:upper-bound}.
-Next, Section \ref{oeicpaijcpaj} details the mutual nearest neighbors estimate, which is not a weighted nearest neighbor rule, but still a local averaging procedure.
-The concentration inequality we obtain in this case is not exactly of the form~\eqref{eq:upper-bound} for the constant $a$ depends on some extra parameter.
+We first propose to illustrate this result on two specific examples of nearest neighbors rules: the uniform $k$-nearest neighbors estimate (Subsection \ref{subsec:knn}) and the bagged 1-nearest neighbor estimate (Section \ref{subsec:bagging}).
+As we will see, both satisfy the deviation inequality \eqref{eq:upper-bound}.

 \begin{remark} The fact that the upper bound of Lemma \ref{lem:expected-distance} is valid for all $d\geq 1$ and, more importantly, for all $x\in S$, is due to inequality \eqref{aljcj} in Assumption \ref{kjncllxnlankx}.
-If one only supposes that the support of $X$ is bounded, then \cite[Corollary 2.1]{MR2600626} for $d=1$ or $d\geq 3$ and a consequence of \cite[Theorem 3.2]{MR2584901} when $d=2$, only ensure that there exists a constant $c_d$ depending on the dimension $d$ and the size of the support such that, for all $d\geq 2$,
+If one only supposes that the support of $X$ is bounded, then \cite{MR2600626}, Corollary 2.1, for $d=1$ or $d\geq 3$ and a consequence of \cite{MR2584901}, Theorem 3.2, when $d=2$, only ensure that there exists a constant $c_d$ depending on the dimension $d$ and the size of the support such that, for all $d\geq 2$,

 whereas for $d=1$ one has $\E\left[ D_{(i)}(X)^2\right]\leq c_{1}\frac{i}{N}$. \end{remark}